j03-dev/myscript/README.md

 ```

 ##  ABOUT
-### This is app type revershell.Writting on python by my, Nomeniavo Joe
+### This is app type revershell.Writting on python by me, Nomeniavo Joe